-Until last year, mortgage bonds were considered a good value because the risk of the investment was relatively low compared to the reward (i.e. interest rate).
+Until recently, mortgage bonds were considered a good value because the risk of the investment was relatively low compared to the reward (i.e. interest rate).

 If you’re wondering why markets are in disarray right now, it’s because the risk tagged to the mortgage bonds was dramatically underestimated.